kmartyn30/PyBer/README.md

 Average Fare for City Type:

-The average city fare per city type inidcated that the suburan, rural and urban cities average fare was comprable in fare in the sample for the top five cities in each of the areas as you can view in the tables below.
+The average city fare per city type indicated that the suburan, rural and urban cities average fare was comprable in fare in the sample for the top five cities in each of the areas as you can view in the tables below.

                                    Urban Cities Average Fare:
 ![2022-08-31 23 05 09](https://user-images.githubusercontent.com/107796290/187823377-67a13183-411e-41a6-948c-175a5b87914e.png)

                                     Suburban Cities Average Fare: